This post has been modified to reflect new information since its original publication.

 As mentioned above, the customer reviews present within your Google search results can have a significant impact on how many prospective customers are willing to give you their business, so how you interact with the people who leave these reviews is crucial.
 It can be difficult to remain neutral in your responses, especially in cases where you feel that a disgruntled customer is unfairly evaluating an experience with your company, but it’s important to formulate a positive response that aims to resolve the customer’s issue.

-Likewise, you should take the time to respond to positive reviews, using it as an opportunity to thank customers for their feedback.
+Likewise, you should take the time to respond to positive reviews, using them as an opportunity to thank customers for their feedback.
 Ultimately, both the existing customers reviewing your business and the potential customer reading through your company’s feedback hope to see a sincere response that adheres to your company’s brand and demonstrates genuineness.
 Google’s review section is your best chance to make a good impression on a large portion of potential customers.

 3. An active social media presence

 Social media marketing is an important tool for modern businesses.
 Not only does it allow customers to get a better sense of your company, but it also drives customers to your website and indirectly enhances your SEO strategy.
 When executed correctly, this approach can help your company earn a higher ranking in Google’s search results for keywords outside of your business’s name, allowing your company to appear in local search results made by high-interest buyers.

 Indexing your company’s website and social media accounts for Google can help you gain some control over what your customers learn about your company online by directing them to your branded platforms.